-Thus begins one of the odder stories LIFE magazine ever published—a straightforward, tongue-nowhere-near-cheek account of a 1941 “hex party” convened with one aim in mind: “to kill Adolf Hitler by voodoo incantation.”
-According to LIFE magazine, the party featured “a dressmaker’s dummy, a Nazi uniform, nails, axes, tom-toms and plenty of Jamaica rum,” and was inspired by a book by occultist and writer William Seabrook that was popular at the time: Witchcraft: Its Power in the World Today.
+Thus begins one of the odder stories LIFE magazine ever published—a straightforward, tongue-nowhere-near-cheek account of a 1941 “hex party” convened with one aim—in mind, “to kill Adolf Hitler by voodoo incantation.”
+According to LIFE magazine, the party featured a dressmaker’s dummy, a Nazi uniform, nails, axes, tom-toms and plenty of Jamaica rum.
+The Hex Ritual was inspired by the words of occultist and writer William Seabrook and his book that was popular at the time, Witchcraft: Its Power in the World Today.

-“For an hour after their arrival,” LIFE drily noted in its February 10, 1941, issue, “the young sorcerers bedeviled themselves with rum.”
-Inspired by his writings, they had also asked Seabrook to join them at the cabin.
-“He readily accepted, seeing in the event a chance not only to test his theories, but also to render a service to mankind.”
+“For an hour after their arrival,” LIFE drily noted in its February 10, 1941 issue, “the young sorcerers bedevilled themselves with rum.”
+Inspired by Seabrook’s writings, they had also asked him to join them at the cabin.
+“He readily accepted, seeing in the event a chance not only to test his theories but also to render a service to mankind.”

-(Chief Hexer Ted Caldwell shakes a rattle at the dummy, chanting, “You are Hitler; Hitler is you!)
+Above photograph: Chief Hexer Ted Caldwell shakes a rattle at the dummy, chanting, “You are Hitler; Hitler is you!

-Seabrook was something of a high-profile wild man during his brief career as a best-selling author, hanging out with the likes of Aleister Crowley and famously chronicling his travel adventures—as, for example, when he dined with West African cannibals.
-“It was like good, fully developed veal,” he wrote of his first taste of human flesh, “not young, but not yet beef . . . and it was not like any other meat I had ever tasted.”
+Seabrook was something of a high-profile wild man during his brief career as a best-selling author, hanging out with the likes of Aleister Crowley and famously chronicling his travel adventures—for example, when he dined with West African cannibals.
+“It was like good, fully developed veal,” he wrote of his first taste of human flesh, “not young, but not yet beef…and it was not like any other meat I had ever tasted.”

-The tom-tom drums were borrowed, LIFE wrote, from the U.S. Department of the Interior.
-“No cultists, [the hexers] were respectable residents of Washington, D.C.,” while the Maryland cabin where the hexing took place belonged to one Charles Tupper, who worked in a Naval factory.
+LIFE magazine from the U.S. Department of the Interior wrote, “No cultists, [the hexers] were respectable residents of Washington, D.C.”
+The Maryland cabin, where the hexing was performed with borrowed tom toms, belonged to one Charles Tupper, who worked in a Naval factory.

-“The ritual,” LIFE told its readers, “prepared by Mr. Seabrook, began with the naming of the image: ‘You are Hitler; Hitler is you!’
-Next the chief hexer intoned: ‘The woes that come to you, let it come to him!'”
+“The ritual,” LIFE magazine told its readers, “…prepared by Mr Seabrook, began with the naming of the image, ‘You are Hitler; Hitler is you!’
+Next, the chief hexer intoned, ‘The woes that come to you, let it come to him!'”

-“The chief hexer again intoned: ‘Hitler!
-You are the enemy of man and of the world; therefore we curse you,'” LIFE continued. “‘We curse you by every tear and drop of blood you have caused to flow.
+“The chief hexer again intoned, ‘Hitler!
+You are the enemy of man and the world; therefore, we curse you,'” LIFE magazine continued. “‘We curse you by every tear and drop of blood you have caused to flow.
 We curse you with the curses of all who have cursed you!’
-After each line the entire group responded: ‘We curse you!'”
+After each line, the entire group responded: ‘We curse you!'”

 “The occult ceremony climaxes as hexers hammer nails into the heart and throat of the image of Hitler,” LIFE reported.
 “The hexers called on the pagan deity, Istan, to transmit the image’s wounds to the flesh of the living Hitler . . . chanting in unison: ‘We are driving nails and needles into Adolf Hitler’s heart!'”

-Decapitation, LIFE noted, ended “the brief life span of Adolf Hitler’s dummy.”
+Decapitation, LIFE magazine noted, ended “the brief life span of Adolf Hitler’s dummy.”

 And booze.
 Don’t forget the booze.